-Teachers’ Day: These people left their lucrative jobs to tutor students online
+Teachers’ Day: These professionals left their lucrative jobs to tutor students online

 Word about his remarkable teaching skills got out and Salman found it difficult to handle tutoring alone.
 He uploaded his educational videos on YouTube.
 Adding a dash of humour while explaining concepts earned him a huge following, including big names like Bill Gates who reportedly used his videos to teach his children.
 Khan Academy soon attracted funding and the non-profit organisation is one of the biggest brands in the education sector as of now.

-Then, there is Roman Saini whose switch is more dramatic given that he had cracked two of the most prestigious examinations – AIIMS MBBS and UPSC civil services — which he left to start Unacademy, a non-profit organisation that offers online tutorials for various entrance examinations.
+Then, there is Roman Saini whose switch is more dramatic given that he had cracked two of the most prestigious examinations – AIIMS MBBS and UPSC civil services — which he left to start Unacademy, an online learning platform that offers tutorials for various entrance examinations.

 “I felt I needed to do something that should have a bigger impact on people’s lives.
 Being a civil servant or a doctor, you have limitations but as an online teacher, you can empower millions,” said Saini.
+On Sunday, the Unacademy has crossed 1 million subscribers on YouTube.

 In 2016, Saini quit as an assistant collector of Jabalpur and co-founded Unacademy with friend Gaurav Munjal.
 “A celebrity gets social networking sites to showcase their work but there is hardly any platform for teachers to display their teaching methodology.
 These online videos are the best way to explain subjects at any given point of time,” said Saini who believes if you really need to bring change, then educate people.